MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-s4hana-content.md

 We advise against the placement of any network virtual appliance (NVA) in between the application and the database layers for any SAP application stack, because this practice introduces significant data packets processing time and unacceptably slows application performance.

-We also recommend you consider performance when deploying resources with [availability zones](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones), which can enhance service availability as described later in this article.
+We also recommend you consider performance when deploying resources with [Availability Zones](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones), which can enhance service availability as described later in this article.
 Consider creating a clear network latency profile between all zones of a target region.
 This helps you decide on the resource placement for minimum latency between zones.
 To create this profile, run a test by deploying small virtual machines in each zone.
 Recommended tools for the test include
 [PsPing](/sysinternals/downloads/psping) and
 [Iperf](https://sourceforge.net/projects/iperf/).
 After testing, remove these virtual machines.
 The [public domain network latency test tool](https://github.com/Azure/SAP-on-Azure-Scripts-and-Utilities/tree/master/AvZone-Latency-Test) is also available for your convenience.